 1/2 c. cold butter-cut into small cubes

-In a nonstick skillet, melt butter in olive oil over medium heat.
+In a skillet, melt butter in olive oil over medium heat.
 Add onions and saute over medium heat for 1 minute.
-Add the beer and allow to completely reduce over medium heat until barely a teaspoon of liquid remains.
+Add the beer and allow to completely reduce over medium heat until barely a tablespoon of liquid remains.
 Remove from heat and whisk in cold butter.
 Immediately spoon over cooked steak and scallops.

 *This sauce would be great over grilled chicken.